 However, there are 3 Unity Assets (Plugins/Editor AR Extensions) which will help you to test AR experience right in Unity Editor speeding up the development process several times:

-This article will give an overview of each AR Testing Solution and then compare them to each other in single convenient table.
+This article will give an overview of each AR Testing Solution and then compare them to each other in a single convenient table.

 AR Testing with Unity Assets (Plugins)